J1ezds/some-stars/README.md

 *   [zylon-ai/private-gpt](https://github.com/zylon-ai/private-gpt) - Interact with your documents using the power of GPT, 100% privately, no data leaks

-*   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models | o3 and deepseek r1, gpt-4.5
+*   [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models | o4, o3 and deepseek r1, gpt-4.1, gemini 2.5

 *   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.